defenseunicorns/data_engineering_technical_assessment/README.md

 * Clone this repository
 * Create a branch `git branch submission/first-last` / `git switch submission/first-last`
 * Develop and test your solution
-   * You can write
+   * Use `make dev-up` to bring up postgres (or recycle postgres to blank tables)
-* Run `make submit` to create the pg_dump file
+* Run `make submit` to create the pg_dump file and `src/` tarball
 * Run `make ingest` to test full ingestion in docker compose
    * WARNING: This will reset your postgres database
 * push your branch: `git commit` and `git push origin submission/first-last`

 ## Overview

-This exercise is designed to assess a data engineering candidate’s ability to manipulate data programmatically, analyze insights, and demonstrate their thought process in designing data systems.
+This exercise is designed to assess a data engineering candidate’s ability to aggregate and clean data programmatically, interact with a database, and demonstrate their thought process in designing data systems.
 Candidates should complete the assessment within a four-hour time limit for code submission.
+A python 3 framework using Docker to host a postgresql database is provided for development and testing.

 Please note that this exercise is solely for evaluation purposes and will not be used in real-world applications by Defense Unicorns.

 ### Domain Overview

 This exercise involves building a system to track parts orders for truck components.
 The company, which manufactures trucks, previously relied on a legacy ordering system that was lost due to poor disaster planning.
-The only remaining data is in the /data folder as extracts.
+The only remaining data is in the `/data` folder as extracts.

 A DBA has designed a new PostgreSQL schema to store the recovered legacy data and track new orders.
 The system processes priority orders via a message queue and regular orders through nightly batch processing.

 Your task is to write scripts to clean and ingest the legacy data, simulating both batch and stream processing.
 You should spend no more than four hours on the coding portion.
 Be prepared to discuss your approach during the assessment, but you do not need to submit written answers to the questions.

 ### Evaluation criteria
-To "pass" the assessment, there must be valid entries in the `components`, `parts`, and `users` table for each element in the data.
-To be considered competetive, there should be an entry in the `orders` table for each `order_uuid` in the raw data.
-There will be other automated tests to check for valid cleaning and formatting as well.
+To "pass" the assessment, there must be valid *cleaned* entries in the `components` and `users` table for each element in the data.
+To be considered competetive, there should be an entry in the `parts` table for all parts in the batch and streaming process as well as an order in the `orders` table for each `order_uuid` in the both sources of data.
+There will be other automated tests to check for cleaning and formatting as well.
 There will also be a general assessment of code quality and complexity, but the highest weight is getting the right data into the database.

 ### Questions
 Be prepared to answer questions about the design and implementation of the storage.
 Examples include: